Bukola19/Charles-Darwin/stage-2/Abner/README.md

 ***The script will perform the following actions:***

-1. Data Download: Download DNA sequencing data files from a remote repository.
+1. Data Download: Download DNA sequencing data files and a reference genome from a remote repository.

-2. Quality Control and Trimming: Use fastp to perform quality control and trimming of DNA sequences.
+2. Quality Control and Trimming: Use fastqc to perform quality control and then fastp for trimming of DNA sequences.

 3. Genome Mapping: Use bwa to map the trimmed DNA sequences to the reference genome.